quicwg/base-drafts/draft-ietf-quic-transport.md

 The "QUIC Transport Parameters" registry governs a 16-bit space.
 This space is split into two spaces that are governed by different policies.
-Values with the first byte in the range 0-254 (decimal) are assigned via the Specification Required policy {{!RFC5226}}.
-Values with the first byte 255 (decimal) are reserved for Private Use {{!RFC5226}}.
+Values with the first byte in the range 0x00 to 0xfe (in hexadecimal) are assigned via the Specification Required policy {{!RFC5226}}.
+Values with the first byte 0xff are reserved for Private Use {{!RFC5226}}.

 Registrations MUST include the following fields: